PokemonAutomation/ComputerControl/Wiki/Software/DiscordNotifications.md

 At this point, the webhook should be working and programs that sent notifications will now appear in your channel.
 But let's test it to make sure.

 Navigate to any program that sends notifications.
-All programs that send notifications will have "Discord Notifications" section near the bottom of the settings.
+All programs that send notifications will have the following section near the bottom of the settings.
 When you find it, check the box to enable the notifications.

 <img src="images/discord-notifications-event-settings-0.png">